sciabarra/AgileSites/tutorial/Export.md

 After export, everything will be stored in the folder `export/envision/<workspace>` and can then be put under revision control.

-You can then reimpoirt it in your local environment or on a live site with the command:
+You can then reimport it in your local environment or on a live site with the command:

 ```
 wcs-dt import #MySite !MySite @ALL